 - Children = 25 g or 6 teaspoons per day

 So why is it ok to eat these high sugar 3-ingredient date bites?
 These little treats are made with dates, nuts, and coconut.
 There are no added sugars.
 The dates make them high in calories and sugar, because 65-75% of a date’s weight is sugar.
 But the difference between this sugar and a spoonful of table sugar is that the sugar in dates comes with lots of other healthful nutrients.
 Dates are high in fiber, have a low glycemic index, and are very rich in minerals, including calcium, magnesium, phosphorus, potassium, iron, zinc, and selenium.
 They are also a good source of the B-complex vitamins and are packed full of phytochemicals.
 Table sugar, on the other hand, is nothing but molecules of sugar.
-And while you should still exercise moderation with these 3-ingredient date bites, the overall effect is far more nutritious than eating a snickers bar.
+So the overall effect of these date nut bites is far more nutritious than eating a snickers bar.

 - 1 lb dates